anoduck/org-orgzly/README.md

 #### What it does

-This script takes a specified list of org files, extracts org entries, parses dates and TODOs to match parameters, provides allowances for leap years, and then writes those entries to the inbox file of the orgzly directory.
-It also can be used to then later parse entries from within your orgzly directory and writes them to your org inbox file.
+This script takes a specified list of org files, extracts org entries, filters out entries that do not meet specified TODO and Date parameters, provides allowances for days in a month and leap years, and then writes those entries to the designated orgzly inbox.
+It then uploads designated orgzly files to Dropbox.
+Then it allows the user to download those files from Dropbox, and add newly added or changed entries found within the orgzly inbox to the org inbox for categorization and re-filing.

 #### Features